 Thankfully, although we strain to see over the next horizon, God sees the map from above—and so He knows the best way to proceed.

-Question: When have you had to wait for something only to discover that God’s will was best after all?
-You can leave a comment by clicking here.
+Tell me what you think: When have you had to wait for something only to discover that God’s will was best after all?
+To leave a comment, just click here.